Gilman Cheese Grows its Workforce and Capacity to Meet Customer Needs

-Wisconsin is known as “America’s Dairyland,” producing more than two-and-a-half billion pounds of cheese annually.
+Wisconsin is known as “America’s Dairyland,” producing more than 2.5 billion pounds of cheese annually.
 Nestled in the north-central part of the state in Gilman, Wis., Gilman Cheese uses all-natural ingredients to produce more than 100 different flavor profiles of processed cheese that it says is of higher quality than the competition.

 “We believe processed cheese should taste like cheese,” Executive Vice President of Sales and Procurement Dave Schafer says.
-Gilman Cheese makes its processed cheese by blending natural cheeses such as cheddar, Monterey jack and Havarti with premium ingredients and cooking it to pasteurization.
+Gilman Cheese makes its processed cheese by blending natural cheeses such as cheddar, Monterey Jack and Havarti with premium ingredients and cooking it to pasteurization.
 Its processed cheese has the flavor of natural cheese with the added benefit of an extended shelf life, he says.

-Gilman Cheese’s portfolio includes sizes from a 0.75-ounce plank to a 42-pound block in shelf-stable cheese, smoked cheeses, five-pound deli loaves, fat-free or reduced fat cheese products, as well as organic and kosher cheese.
+Gilman Cheese’s portfolio includes sizes from a 0.75-ounce plank to a 42-pound block in shelf-stable cheese, smoked cheeses, 5-pound deli loaves, fat-free or reduced fat cheese products, as well as organic and kosher cheese.
 The company supplies the gift pack, retail and airline industries, as well as donates its product to disaster-relief efforts.

 “Whenever there is a natural disaster, protein is very important and one ounce of our cheese is equivalent to one ounce of a meat protein,” Schafer explains.
 “Our products can be made to be refrigerated or shelf-stable, with our shelf-stable offerings being critical in natural disaster areas because refrigerated products aren’t the easiest to maintain during that time.”

 Overall in the markets it serves, “We are seeing change occur at a much more rapid pace than we have seen historically,” Schafer says, speaking of this trend last year.
 “Things are happening much quicker in terms of customer demand and them needing things right away.
 We have seen demand spike substantially, and we are running double the production compared to last year.
-We have also added a second shift this year to stay strong in that respect.”
+We also added a second shift this year to stay strong in that respect.”

 Prior to the coronavirus pandemic, Gilman Cheese utilized two batch cookers during one daily shift that allowed it to manufacture up to 1,400 pounds of cheese every few minutes.
 On a typical day, the company would produce 120,000 pounds of processed cheese in 15 to 20 different flavors.
 The relatively small, rapidly produced batches allow the company to stay flexible in meeting the varied needs of its customers.
 By adding a second shift this year, the company has doubled its output.